Skip to content

 9. Is sleep apnea related to weight gain?

 Yes, sleep apnea can disrupt sleep and metabolism, contributing to weight gain.
-Treating sleep apnea can improve metabolic health.[5]
+People with possible sleep apnea should seek clinical evaluation.[5]

 10. How does hormonal imbalance affect weight?